ByteOps02/Expense_Tracker/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

-**Ram Krishna**

 ## 🙏 Acknowledgments

 - React team for the amazing framework
-- Tailwind CSS for the utility-first styling
+- Tailwind CSS for the utility-first CSS framework
+- Vite for the fast build tool
-- MongoDB for the flexible database solution
+- MongoDB for the database solution
-- All open-source contributors whose libraries made this project possible
+- Express.js for the web framework

+## 📞 Support

+If you have any questions or need help, please open an issue in the repository or contact the development team.

 ---

-**Happy Expense Tracking! 💰📊**
+**Happy Coding! 🎉**